Welcome to a new school year!

 Dr. Hardin-Bartley received the Distinguished Alumni award from two of her alma maters, Harris-Stowe State University, and the University of Missouri-St. Louis.
 In March 2019, she was honored with the New Superintendent of the Year for the St. Louis District award by the Missouri Association of School Administrators.

-Additionally in 2020, Dr. Hardin-Bartley received the 2020 Stellar Performer in Education Award at the St. Louis American Foundation’s Salute to Excellence in Education virtual gala on Oct.
-17 and on Nov.
-30, the ASAA recognized Dr. Hardin-Bartley for successfully completing the AASA National Superintendent Certification® (PDF).
+Additionally, in 2020, Dr. Hardin-Bartley received the 2020 Stellar Performer in Education Award by the St. Louis American Foundation.
+On Nov.
+30 2020, the ASAA recognized Dr. Hardin-Bartley for successfully completing the AASA National Superintendent Certification® (PDF).

 Statement of Diversity, Equity and Inclusion: